Llanquihue, Chile

 Llanquihue ([ʎaŋˈkiwe]) is a Chilean commune and city in Llanquihue Province, Los Lagos Region.
 The city lies on the western shore of Lake Llanquihue, where the Maullín River starts.
 It is located 7 km north of Puerto Varas and 19 km south of Frutillar and is connected to both cities by Chile Highway 5.

 History

 On 19 June 1968, the government promulgated the law creating the Commune of Llanquihue.
 The National Congress approved the bill, which in its first article states: Commune Llanquihue Puerto Varas, Llanquihue Province, the capital is the town of Llanquihue.

-A dialect of German is spoken by the people of this commune.
+A dialect of German, Lagunen-deutsch is spoken by the people of this commune.

 Demographics

 According to the 2002 census of the National Statistics Institute, Llanquihue spans an area of 420.8 sqkm and has 16,337 inhabitants (8,141 men and 8,196 women).
 Of these, 12,728 (77.9%) lived in urban areas and 3,609 (22.1%) in rural areas.
 The population grew by 13.6% (1,951 persons) between the 1992 and 2002 censuses.